viceroypenguin/SuperLinq/Source/SuperLinq.Async/readme.md

 Determines whether or not the number of elements in the sequence is equals to the given integer.

+### FallbackIfEmpty

+Returns the elements of a sequence and falls back to another if the original sequence is empty.

+This method has 3 overloads.

 ### FillBackward

 Returns a sequence with each null reference or value in the source replaced